FocusTypes of settings and intentions associated with human learning

 SynopsisThe Organisation for Economic Co-operation and Development (OECD) defines three forms of learning:

-- Formal Learning usually involves certified teachers, accredited curricula, and institutional settings.
+- Formal Learning (Compulsory Education; Schooling) usually involves certified teachers, accredited curricula, and institutional settings.
+It is often associated with formal testing, reported progress, and the earning of credentials.

 CommentaryThe cluster of Formal Learning, Non-Formal Learning, and Informal Learning is a device for making distinctions – and so its value and utility depends on one’s needs and applications.
 The fact that is was authored by a political-economic interest (the OECD) should give pause.
 That said, there are discourses rooted in education that cover very similar ground.
 For instance: